In this quick beginner’s guide, we explain the steps require to install Google Chrome in Arch Linux and Manjaro.

 After the installation, you can launch Google Chrome from the application menu of your Arch Linux respective desktop environment.

 These two are the most simple way to install in Arch Linux and Manjaro.
-If you face any problem, you can let me know in the comment box below.
+If you face any problems, you can let me know in the comment box below.